bigscience-workshop/bigscience/data/export.md

 $BIG_SCIENCE_REPO_PATH/tools/hub-sync.py --repo-path $CHECKPOINT_PATH  --patterns '*pt'
 ```

 Of course this needs to be automated, so we will create slurm jobs to perform all these.
-These must be run on the `prepost` partition, since it has open Internet.
+These must be run on the `prepost` partition, since it has a limited Internet access.

 ```
 $ cat tr1-13B-hub-sync-tensorboard.slurm